 The matter of language and its ultimate trapping

-The primary cultural hallmark that will determine whether you are valid for Australian citizenship is the knowledge of the language, and ‘litmus tests’ such as PTE Academic are an amazing showcase of your skills that are also a necessary requirement by the Australian government.
-Still, one of the biggest trappings of the process is the notion that, once you ‘get in’, you can relax and dial down on the effort.
+The primary cultural hallmark that will determine whether you are valid for Australian citizenship is the knowledge of the language.
+Furthermore, ‘litmus tests’ such as PTE Academic are an amazing showcase of your skills that are also a necessary requirement by the Australian government.
+Still, one of the biggest trappings of the process is the notion that, once you ‘get in’.
+You can relax and dial down on the effort.
 This is incorrect especially when it comes to language, and you should consider turning to the finest PTE coaching which will keep your English syntax as sharp as possible.
-And truth be told, this is indeed the sharpest tool in the shed you will need in order to become assimilated and exploit the best job opportunities according to your skill set.
+And truth be told, this is indeed the sharpest tool in the shed you will need in order to become assimilated.
+And exploit the best job opportunities according to your skill set.
 Remember, you are not ‘out of the woods’ once you get in – get rid of that mindset.

 The benchmarks and hallmarks

 While we are on the topic of skill sets, skill assessment is deemed to be the first and one of the hardest stages when it comes to Australian immigration application.
 It can be a logistically mind-warping process no matter how experienced you are in your profession, so it requires patience and endurance.
 It is all about paperwork and squeezing in every little tidbit of substantial information about your work history imaginable.
 Once you pass this, the next item on the ‘menu’ is EOI or Expression of Interest.
 Which will pit your ‘presented’ skill set against those of other candidates on the waiting list.
 Once you pass this, a battery of medicals and other reviews await you.